What is Unlinked Mention?

 An unlinked mention is when another website references your brand, product, or content by name but doesn’t include a clickable hyperlink to your site.

 This happens constantly.
 A blogger writes “according to theStacc” but doesn’t link.
 A news article mentions your company as an example but forgets the URL.
 A forum post recommends your product without linking to it.
-Each unlinked mention is a backlink you’ve already earned in spirit — the author already chose to reference you.
+Each unlinked mention is a backlink you’ve already earned in spirit.
+The author already chose to reference you.
 They just skipped the hyperlink.

 According to Ahrefs data, established brands have 3-10x more unlinked mentions than actual backlinks.
 That’s a massive reservoir of link potential sitting untapped.
 Converting even 10-15% of those mentions into links can significantly boost your link profile.